Someone once said, “He who has all the answers isn’t asking the right questions.” We like to think we have both!

-If you want to join our team, we’d be thrilled!
-We’re looking for the best, brightest and most passionate people on the planet.
+Were looking for the best, brightest and most passionate people on the planet.
 You can check our career opportunities to see openings.

 First, we love people who do their homework, especially when it comes to how they spend their giving dollars.
-In 2016, 90% of our total expenses supported the programs and activities that help our kids.
+In 2018, 88% of our total expenses supported the programs and activities that help our kids.
 We work hard to keep our overhead costs low, so that our kids can have as many benefits as possible.

 Here are a few of our credentials: